7th January 2019

 Pros: They will come to you!
 They usually offer a broad range of product from that on provider.
 Often very experienced advisors.

-Broker: Brokers are all usually independent of individual companies but many will call themselves 'independent' and under current Central Bank rules they can do this on the basis that they offer products from majority of insurance providers and that they give you the option, even if only mention it buried in their Terms Of Business.
+Broker: Brokers are all usually independent of individual companies but many will state they provide ‘Independent Financial Advice’.
+Under current Central Bank rules they can do this on the basis that they offer products from majority of insurance providers and that they give you the option, even if only mention it buried in their Terms Of Business.
+The rules change in April 2020 whereby a firm receiving commissions will not be able to use the term ‘Independent Financial Advice’.
 Brokers can generally offer you products from all insurance providers in Ireland, and will claim to be able to offer you the best price on the likes of protection.

 In terms of how they deliver the advice the processes will usually differ from broker to broker, some will have very streamlined and efficient processes and others will be more casual and informal in their approach.
 Either way a broker should be able to help you determine what you have, compare it to what you want to have and then make some recommendations about how best to bridge the shortfall or the gap.
 Again, they can offer products from usually all insurance companies and will claim that that is a huge plus versus other avenues you use.

 Some brokers are self employed while others will be working on behalf of another broker.
 If they are self employed they can earn a lot of money in selling the products to clients, protection being one of the biggest payers.
 If they are an employee of another broker they may or may not be receiving a basic salary, the rest of their income coming from the sales they make.